Shipping Container Dimensions

 The following details how each external measurement is taken:

-- External Length – measured from the farthest points along longest side of the container.
+- External Length – measured from the farthest points along the longest side of the container.
 This measurement is the most common reference to this the size of containers e.g. 20 foot, 40 foot.

 - External Width – measured on the narrowest side or on the container door end (unless the container has been modified).